 Dr. Black has held faculty positions at the Kenan-Flagler Business School at the University of North Carolina at Chapel Hill and at North Carolina Agricultural and Technical University where she taught courses in strategic management, international business, and strategic innovation in the undergraduate and MBA programs.
-At Kenan-Flagler she also taught an MBA elective in international strategic alliances and an MBA elective focusing on doing business in Africa that culminated in a two-week trip to Africa.
-In addition, Dr. Black taught strategic management to mid level managers in the United States Postal Service’s Advanced Leadership Program from 1999 to 2006.
+At Kenan-Flagler, she also taught an MBA elective in international strategic alliances and an MBA elective focusing on doing business in Africa, culminating in a two-week trip to Africa.
+In addition, Dr. Black taught strategic management to mid-level managers in the United States Postal Service’s Advanced Leadership Program from 1999 to 2006.
 Dr. Black has held industry positions in both operations management and finance.

 For her service as the first African-American and first female chairperson of the Board of Visitors of the United States Army War College, Carlisle, PA, Dr. Black was awarded the Department of the Army’s Outstanding Civilian Service Award, the third highest honor the United States Department of the Army can bestow upon a civilian.

-Dr. Black is an active community volunteer having served as a Red Cross volunteer, a Girl Scout leader, a Habitat for Humanity volunteer, an officer of the Chapel Hill Service League and as President of the Chapel Hill-Carrboro Area Alumnae Chapter of Delta Sigma Theta Sorority, Inc. She currently serves as a member of the Boards of Directors of Habitat for Humanity of Orange County, A Ban Against Neglect (ABAN) and the Chapel Hill-Carrboro Delta Foundation and as a mentor in the Blue Ribbon Mentor Advocate Program sponsored by the Chapel Hill-Carrboro School System.
-She is currently the chair of the North Carolina Synod Candidacy Committee of the Evangelical Lutheran Church in America (ELCA) and also serves on the Capital Campaign Committee of the ELCA.
+Dr. Black is an active community volunteer having served as a Red Cross volunteer, a Girl Scout leader, a Habitat for Humanity volunteer, an officer of the Chapel Hill Service League and as President of the Chapel Hill-Carrboro Area Alumnae Chapter of Delta Sigma Theta Sorority, Inc. She has served as a member of the Boards of Directors of Habitat for Humanity of Orange County, A Ban Against Neglect (ABAN), and the Chapel Hill-Carrboro Delta Foundation and as a mentor in the Blue Ribbon Mentor Advocate Program sponsored by the Chapel Hill-Carrboro School System.
+She is currently on the North Carolina Synod Council of the Evangelical Lutheran Church in America (ELCA), the Leadership Table of the ELCA Fund for Leaders, and the Board of Advisors of Lutheran Immigration and Refuge Services (LIRS).
+She also served on the inaugural Capital Campaign Committee of the ELCA and as the chair of the North Carolina Synod Candidacy Committee.

 Frederick H. Black is a management consultant specializing in leadership and organizational development for corporations, public, and non-profit organizations.
 Working with Fortune 500 clients in the health care, financial services, beverage, automotive, hotel, food service, and telecommunications industries, he has created and evaluated executive development programs, taught team building and small group leadership skills, and helped clients remove organizational barriers to achieving and maintaining excellence.
 He also helped develop a program to improve the education and training provided to new automobile dealers who had little or no prior experience in the industry.
 Additionally, he and his team helped prepare the new dealers to be able to maximize the opportunities offered by the program.